Bruno21511/paper-voice-pathology-mfbm/README.md

 ## Overview

 This work addresses two questions: <br>
-Can Mel Filterbank Magnitudes discriminate between healthy and pathological voice classes, and between pathologies?<br>
+> Can Mel Filterbank Magnitudes discriminate between healthy and pathological voice classes, and between pathologies?<br>
-And if so, which mel frequency bands carry the most discriminative information? <br><br>
+> And if so, which mel frequency bands carry the most discriminative information?

 The results show that a simple threshold applied to a single Mel band is sufficient to achieve the accuracies below.

 Three binary classification tasks are addressed: